Savings Update – March 2021

 Mortgage

 I paid my first mortgage payment in March.
-For some reason, in April I can see the EMI has increased by 1K INR.
-I have reached out to the bank but I’m awaiting a response.
-For this month I will have to make the extra payment.
+For some reason, in April, I noticed that the EMI has unexpectedly increased by 1,000 INR.
+I have already reached out to the bank for clarification on this discrepancy, but I’m still awaiting a response from their team.
+As a result, I will need to make this extra payment for this month to stay on track with my financial obligations.

 Leave a Reply